 - Windows — C:\Users\YOUR-OS-USERNAME\AppData\Local\Google\Chrome\User Data\BROWSER-PROFILE-NAME\IndexedDB\

-- Copy and paste the found Tablerone DB file named:
+- Copy and paste the found Tablerone DB folder named:

 “chrome-extension_andpjllgocabfacjlelkfpdemfklpfpo_0.indexeddb.leveldb” - Confirm override (optional)